loopbackio/loopback-next/docs/site/migration/models/overview.md

 permalink: /doc/en/lb4/migration-models-overview.html
 ---

-**FIXME:** Explain at high level how to migrate models from a LB3 app to a LB4 project.
-Refer to sub-sections for model details.

 In LoopBack 3, models are the cornerstone.
 They describe shape of data (schema), provide persistence-related behavior and implement public (REST) API.
 Besides this core functionality, there are many ways how to extend the built-in